Fifth in the series: Organize the White Working Class! This post also appeared in Counterpunch.

-However history may judge the outcome, this model was widely influential for community organizing of the period and still shines a light we can follow if we dare.
+However history may judge the outcome, the Panther’s model was widely influential for community organizing of the period and still shines a light we can follow if we dare.

 Next: Community organizing by Chicago’s Jobs or Income Now (JOIN) set the standard for white working-class activism.